bioinfologics/w2rap-contigger/README.md

 Each step requires the path to the output directory and a prefix.
 Step 01 also requires a path to the input reads (either a bam file or 2 fastq files separated by a ',').
 Step 02 accepts an optional -K parameter to change the K of the last stage DBG.
 All steps accept a -t flag to set the thread count for parallel sections, although not all sections will use all processors.

+In most systems (specially most NUMA systems), using thread-local allocation will have a positive impact on performance.
+We are not aware of cases where it produced a significant negative impact, so we recommend setting the `MALLOC_PER_THREAD=1` variable.

 Example run with input bam file:

 ```
 mkdir test_k260
+export MALLOC_PER_THREAD=1
 ./01_unipaths -o test_k260 -p example -r example.bam
 ./02_qgraph -o test_k260 -p example -K 260
 ./03_clean -o test_k260 -p example